Press "Enter" to skip to content

 • Improves citizen trust in public administration.

-For making a cross-border trade, there are generally multiple intermediaries involved, like banks, shipping companies, customs, and others.
-So, with the help of smart contracts, this process has been streamlined.
-Now, trade financing is automated once goods are shipped and verified, which results in saving time and quick processes.
+In cross-border trade, there are multiple intermediaries involved, including banks, shipping companies, customs, etc. So, here, smart contracts make the complete process hassle-free.
+Now, trade financing is automated once goods are shipped and verified, resulting in faster processing.

 For example, an exporter receives its payment instantly once all the shipping documents are confirmed on the blockchain.